Large deviations for generalized Gibbs ensembles of the classical Toda chain: Introduction

-Then, \begin{enumerate} \item the law of $\hat\mu_{L_N}$ under $\T_N^{V,P}$ satisfies a large deviation principle in the scale $N$ with good rate function $T_P^V$, \item $T_P^V$ achieves its minimal value at a unique probability measure $\nu_P^V$, \item As a consequence $\hat \mu_{L_N}$ converges almost surely and in $L^1$ towards $\nu_P^V$. \end{enumerate} \end{theorem} $\nu^{V}_{P}$ (resp. $\hat\mu_{L_{N}}$) corresponds to the (resp. empirical)density of states of the Lax matrix in \cite{Spohn1}.
-Moreover, following \cite{Spohn1}, we can identify the equilibrium measure $\nu_P^V$ using the equilibrium measure for Coulomb gases in dimension one at temperature of order of the dimension.
-More precisely, for a probability measure $\mu$ on the real line, define the function
+with $a>0$ if $k>1$ and $a>-1/2$ if $k=1$.
+Then: \begin{enumerate} \item The law of $\hat\mu_{L_N}$ under $\T_N^{V,P}$ satisfies a large deviation principle in the scale $N$ with good rate function $T_P^V$. \item $T_P^V$ achieves its minimal value at a unique probability measure $\nu_P^V$. \item As a consequence $\hat \mu_{L_N}$ converges almost surely and in $L^1$ towards $\nu_P^V$. \end{enumerate} \end{theorem} $\nu^{V}_{P}$ corresponds to the density of states of the Lax matrix in \cite{Spohn1}.
+Moreover, following \cite{Spohn1}, we can identify the equilibrium measure $\nu_P^V$ using the equilibrium measure for Coulomb gases in dimension one at temperature of order of the {number of particles}.
+More precisely, for a probability measure $\mu$ on the real line, we define the function $f_{P}^{V}$ by

 if $\mu\ll dx$, whereas $f_P^V$ is infinite otherwise. $f_P^V$ achieves its minimal value at a unique probability measure $\mu_P^V\ll dx$ which satisfies the non-linear equation